mahmoudimus/ac/docs/public/guides/introduction.md

 # What is Atlassian Connect?
 You can use the Atlassian Connect framework to build add-ons for Atlassian applications like JIRA, Confluence, and HipChat.
-An add-on could be an integration with another existing service, new features for the Atlassian application, or even a new product using the Atlassian application as a platform.
+An add-on could be an integration with another existing service, new features for the Atlassian application, or even a new product that runs within the Atlassian application.

 ## What is an Atlassian Connect add-on?
 Simply understood, Atlassian Connect add-ons are web applications.